Unit2795/spacey/README.md

 ```

 ## Introduction
-Spacey uses [ESLint](https://eslint.org/) and a collection of handy plugins to help you write clean, maintainable, and performant code React TypeScript code.
+Spacey uses [ESLint](https://eslint.org/) and a collection of handy plugins to help you write clean, maintainable, and performant React & TypeScript code.
 The majority of the rules can apply automated fixes.
 It's a great idea to run them on save.

 ## Guiding Principles
 1. **Readable Code**: